rajjaiswal159/movie-recommender/README.md

 - <b>Dataset:</b> TMDB 5000 Movies & Credits.
 - <b>Algorithm:</b> Content-Based Filtering.
 - <b>NLP:</b> Text preprocessing (removing punctuation, lowercasing, space collapsing) and TF-IDF to convert movie "tags" into numerical vectors.

+---

 ## 📐 How It Works

-The recommendation engine calculates the "distance" between movies in a high-dimensional vector space.<br>
+The recommendation engine calculates the "distance" between movies in a high-dimensional vector space.

 <b>1.
-Feature Engineering:</b> A "tags" column is created by merging movie overviews, genres, keywords, and top cast/crew names.<br>
+Feature Engineering:</b> A "tags" column is created by merging movie overviews, genres, keywords, and top cast/crew names.

 <b>2.
-Vectorization:</b> The engine uses $TF-IDF$ (Term Frequency-Inverse Document Frequency) to weigh the importance of specific words across the dataset.<br>
+Vectorization:</b> The engine uses $TF-IDF$ (Term Frequency-Inverse Document Frequency) to weigh the importance of specific words across the dataset.

 <b>3.
-Similarity:</b> When a user selects a movie, the system calculates the Cosine Similarity between that movie's vector and all others.<br>
+Similarity:</b> When a user selects a movie, the system calculates the Cosine Similarity between that movie's vector and all others.

 <b>4.
-Ranking:</b> The top N movies with the highest similarity scores are returned to the UI.<br>
+Ranking:</b> The top N movies with the highest similarity scores are returned to the UI.

+---

 <h1>📂 Project Structure</h1>